-The Spanish and French governments have refused to enter any kind of dialogue with ETA about the consequences of the conflict and have tried to block and hinder the process by putting pressure on the prisoners and persecuting solidarity initiatives and political activists.
+Despite ETA’s decision the Spanish and French governments refused to enter any kind of dialogue about the consequences of the conflict and tried to block and hinder the process by putting pressure on the prisoners and persecuting solidarity initiatives and political activists.

 The Spanish Government used Basque political prisoners as political-hostages and even tough the situation on the ground had evolved positively, the Spanish authorities worsened their incarceration conditions and re-interpreted legislation, including the application of the Court Decision 197/2006 (also known as Parot Doctrine), to lengthen prisoners’ serving time.
 This decision was later repelled by the European Court of Human Rights.
 The prisoners’ situation raises two main concerns at this moment.
 (1) The policy of dispersion (keeping prisoners dispersed and as far as possible form their places of origin).
 (2) The refusal to release seriously ill prisoners.